sequelize/umzug/README.md

 Umzug is a framework-agnostic migration tool for Node.
 It provides a clean API for running and rolling back tasks.

+## Highlights

+* Written in TypeScript - you have built-in typings and auto-completion right in your IDE
 * Programmatic API for migrations
 * Database agnostic
 * Supports logging of migration process